JFLandstrom/Assessment-of-bone-invasion-in-oral-cavity-carcinoma/README.md

 ## What next?

-The first thing is the get Ethical approval for a pilot study at Örebro university hospital.
+The first thing is to the get Ethical approval for a pilot study at Örebro university hospital.
 If sucessful the next step is to set up an international multi centre study

 ## Acknowledgments